Estimated reading time: 7 minutes

-With so many Halloween parties happening, this witch finger cookie recipe is the perfect treat.
+With so many Halloween parties, this witch-finger cookie recipe is the perfect treat.

 These are also great little treats to send with the kids to school or daycare if they are permitted.